Entropy (information theory): Introduction

 Entropy measures the expected (i.e., average) amount of information conveyed by identifying the outcome of a random trial.
-This implies that rolling a dice has higher entropy than tossing a coin because each outcome of a dice toss has smaller probability ($p=1/6$) than each outcome of a coin toss ($p=1/2$).
+This implies that rolling a die has higher entropy than tossing a coin because each outcome of a single die roll has smaller probability ($p=1/6$) than each outcome of a coin toss ($p=1/2$).

 Consider a coin with probability p of landing on heads and probability 1 − p of landing on tails.
 The maximum surprise is when p = 1/2, for which one outcome is not expected over the other.
 In this case a coin flip has an entropy of one bit (similarly, one trit with equiprobable values contains $\log_2 3$ (about 1.58496) bits of information because it can have one of three values).
 The minimum surprise is when p = 0 (impossibility) or p = 1 (certainty) and the entropy is zero bits.
 When the entropy is zero, there is no uncertainty at all – no freedom of choice – no information.
 Other values of p give entropies between zero and one bits.